What do journalism and yearbook writing have in common? A better question is, what don’t they have in common?

 Just because a student journalist has found a prime interviewee, doesn’t mean that interview will go without a hitch.
 According to this excellent guide from the storied Columbia School of Journalism, there are four main principles when it comes to snagging a good interview:

 - Be prepared!
-Get to know the background of the subject and any organisations they might be representing ahead of time.
+Get to know the background of the subject and any organizations they might be representing ahead of time.
 This will help keep the conversation going when it hits lags, as journalists will always have a subject they’re familiar with to bring up.
 It will also ensure student journalists are preparing intelligent, relevant questions — questions they may have been pondering themselves anyway — that the subject will organically be compelled to answer.

 - Establish a good relationship.
 Even hard hitting reporters know that they have to cozy up to subjects to get them to open up.
 Don’t start with the hard and serious questions.
 Rather, start with simple conversation until it seems the subject is ready to get down to business.